Indicators

 13612U Momentum

-Section titled “13612U Momentum”A sibling to 13612W, this indicator uses an unweighted average, producing a slower signal:
+Section titled “13612U Momentum”This indicator is similar to 13612W, but it uses an unweighted average and therefore produces a slower signal:

 ((P0 / P1 - 1) + (P0 / P3 - 1) + (P0 / P6 - 1) + (P0 / P12 - 1)) / 4Where Pn is the price n months ago.
 Again, a value greater than zero hints at a bullish momentum.